 There are 3 billion people online today and 2 billion people have a smartphone.
-Experts say, there will be two to three time more smartphones than desktop computors by 2020.
-So, no wonder many enterpreneurs and startups turn to mobile apps in pursuit to create a market-winning product.
+Experts say, there will be two to three times more smartphones than desktop computers by 2020.
+So, no wonder many entrepreneurs and startups turn to mobile apps in pursuit to create a market-winning product.

 Before investing your time and money into a mobile app, think about the benefits your future mobile app should bring to your business by answering the 8 key questions below, which will help define your mobile strategy and the development approach.

 Before you even try to turn your outstanding idea into reality, you should have a deep understanding of who your target audience is.
 Ask yourself: “What kind of customers spend most of their time on mobile?
 How can I adjust my business to meet their needs?”